-Her classes explore balance, ancient hand postures known as mudras, rhythmic steps, expressions, and the mystical descriptions of gods, goddesses, humanity, and nature.
-Come experience her classes as a drop-in, private, or regular student.
+I have performed for years as both a solo artist and in group dances at cultural event and celebrations.
+My performances and classes explore balance, ancient hand postures known as mudras, rhythmic steps, eye movements, expressions, sacred geometry, pranayama breath exercises, meditation, energetic control, emotion, and the storytelling of mystical gods, goddesses, humanity, and nature.
+Come experience my classes as a drop-in, private, or as a regular student.
 All levels of dancers welcome.
-Performance and private classes available by request.

 Private instruction for individuals/groups as well as individual and group performance available via negotiation.
 Please inquire via contact in the form below.